LearningDrupal7Development/first/README.md

 Please report any issues you find with this code.

-Special thanks to my co-authors (especially sdboyer, who found the only reported bug) and my technical reviewers.
+Special thanks to my co-authors (especially sdboyer, who found the first reported bug) and my technical reviewers.

 [Matt Butcher](http://technosophos.com)